MTG Deck Builder

 Before I explain how my app works, you should first know the gist of Magic: The Gathering, also called MTG or Magic for short.
-(If you’re already familiar with it, you can skip over to the next section of this article.)
+(If you’re already familiar with it, you can skip over to this article’s next section.)

-Basically, Magic is a collectible card game in which players take on the roles of “planeswalkers” (powerful wizards) who cast various magical spells to defeat their opponent.
+Magic is a collectible card game in which players take on the roles of powerful sorcerers known as “planeswalkers” who cast various magical spells to defeat their opponents.

 Since the release of the original Magic card set back in 1993 by its company Wizards of the Coast, there are more than 20,000 unique Magic cards in total so far, and additional unique cards continue to be printed today.
 The game remains very popular not only in its traditional cardboard form, but also in its newer digital forms such as MTG Arena.